rsimon/immarkus/docs/data-model-overview.md

 An annotation with a `motivation` of `linking`, which defines the directional connection between two annotations.

-- `target`: The ID of the annotation where the relationship **starts**.
+- `target`: The ID of the annotation where the relationship arrow **starts**.
-- `body`: the ID of the annotation where the relationship **ends**.
+- `body`: the ID of the annotation where the relationship arrow **ends**.

-Note that the "arrow" goes from `target` to `body`.
-This directionality may feel counter-intuitive, but is suggested by the W3C Model definition, which defines a linking annotation as an annotation where [the user intends to link to a resource related to the Target](https://www.w3.org/TR/annotation-model/#bodies-and-targets).
+Note that the arrow goes from `target` to `body`.
+This directionality may seem counter-intuitive.
+But is suggested by the W3C  definition of a `linking` annotation: [the user intends to link to a resource related to the Target](https://www.w3.org/TR/annotation-model/#bodies-and-targets).
+Example:

-This definition is somewhat vague, and could be interpreted in different ways.
-But concensus seems to be that the linking annotation connects the `target` annotation with additional information in the `body` annotation.
-As a concrete use case:

 - The user selects an annotation in the user interface.
-- The user wants to link it to another annotation which is related to it.
+- The user wants to link this annotation to another annotation which is related to the currently selected annotation.

-- According to the W3C definition, this makes the selected annotation the `target` and the other annotation the `body` resource.
+According to the W3C definition, this would make the currently selected annotation the `target` and the other annotation the `body` resource.
+The case could be made for a different directionality (e.g. the user might intend to say that the current annotation is related to the other one).
+In the end, the W3C definition isn't fully clear, and model directionality remains a convention in IMMARKUS.

 ### Tagging Annotation